MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Update-my-application-code-to-use-Microsoft-Graph-JavaScript-SDK.md

-The Microsoft Graph JavaScript SDK comes with features that will simplify your code and let you focus on building your app.
+The Microsoft Graph JavaScript SDK comes with features that simplifies your code and let you focus on building your app.

-Using the SDK makes it easier for you to
+Using the SDK makes it easier for you to:

 - Handle API errors for when things don't work as expected, such as when services throttle under heavy load
 - Perform complex API operations like batch requests